How to prepare yourself for death, for the moment when the consciousness leaves the body?

 How could you know that you will die soon?

-• One of the signs of impending death are also strong changes in character traits, which occur as a result of a change in the energy flows inside the body.
+- One of the signs of impending death is also strong changes in character traits, which occur as a result of a change in the energy flows inside the body.
 This can also be noticed in animals.
-Someone who has always been friendly to others will suddenly become irritable, get angry.
+Someone who has always been friendly to others will suddenly become irritable, and get angry.
 On the other hand, difficult people can become suspiciously nice.

 What will you feel when you learn about your own death?